OSGeo/gdal/doc/source/drivers/raster/gtiff.rst

    These are slightly less efficient than BAND interleaving for some purposes, but some applications only support pixel interleaved TIFF files.
+   Starting with GDAL 3.5, when copying from a source dataset with multiple bands which advertises a INTERLEAVE metadata item, if the INTERLEAVE creation option is not specified, the source dataset INTERLEAVE will be automatically taken into account, unless the COMPRESS creation option is specified.

 -  **TILED=YES**: By default striped TIFF files are created.
 This option can be used to force creation of tiled TIFF files.